 The white chalk ‘stacks’ that make up Old Harry rise from the sea between Swanage Bay and Studland Bay at Handfast Point and were once part of a chalk ridge that connected to The Needles on the Isle of Wight.

 On a clear day you can stand up on the cliff and see across to The Needles – and back in time when 65 million years ago these incredible landforms were created.

 Legends in the landscape – who was Old Harry?

-If you’ve been to see the Agglestone, you’ll be familiar with the local legend associated with the devil – and Old Harry Rocks has its own.
+If you’ve been to see Agglestone Rock, you’ll be familiar with the local legend associated with the devil – and Old Harry Rocks has its own.

 ‘Old Harry’ is in fact an old name for the devil himself and one story claims that he used the rocks as a place to sit and have a snooze.

 Another fable tells of a shipwrecked Viking who, during a fierce storm, was cast into the sea and turned into a pillar of chalk.